Lexie Hearing Aids Review: Our Hands-On Test

 How We Tested Lexie Hearing Aids

-Lexie currently offers three models: the Lexie Lumen, Lexie B1, and Lexie B2 Plus.
-For this review, we tested all three devices and evaluated each on the following criteria:
+Lexie currently offers four models: the Lexie Lumen, Lexie B1, Lexie B2 Plus, and the new Lexie H1 Hearing Buds.
+For this review, we tested all four devices and evaluated each on the following criteria:

 - Style and fit: Our testing team wore Lexie hearing aids throughout the day in various environments and rated their comfort and practicality.

-- Battery performance: We tested both the disposable battery models and the rechargeable B2 Plus to evaluate longevity and reliability.
+- Battery performance: We tested all models to evaluate longevity and reliability.

 - Lifestyle functionality: We wore each Lexie hearing aid in various environments — at home, outside in windy conditions, and in a crowded restaurant — and evaluated how the devices performed.